excessive/DOMy/README.md

 		display = "block",
 	}},

-	-- The first (only!) element with the "four" id and the "element" type { "element#four", {
+	-- The first (only!) element with the "four" id and the "inline" type { "inline#four", {
 		display = "block",
 	}},
 }